Neuron1681/s71Challenge/README.md

 > 3. Add additional functionality as needed so that the namespace can be run easily (start up script, examples, etc).
 > 4. While not required, any notes on the development or optimizations you built in to your application would be a plus.
 ## Program Overview
+### Running the program
+The only thing you'll need to set this up (assuming you already have sqlserver ready to go) is to execute my create table script (found [here](https://github.com/Neuron1681/s71Challenge/tree/master/MySQL)) and adjust the App.config file to point at the right direction.
+Please note that if the table is password protected, the `DestinationCredentials` config item is a `;`-delimited field for a username + password combo: `<username>;<password>`.
 ### So what's inside the repo?
 In this repo you will find a weekend-engineered c# program attempting to flesh out [the stubbed functions](https://s71.link/aSNHX9) and follow the project requirement listed in the Studio71 email.
 Since the project is independent of test data or use case, I placed some code under the main method to demonstrate the functionality of the required functions as well as the system requirements.